Kepsondiaz/projet_scripting/README.md

 # projet_scripting on bash
-# carried on by kepson diar
+# carried on by kepson diaz